estuaryoss/estuary-agent/README.md

     docker run
     -d
     -p 8080:8080
-    dinutac/estuary-testrunner:<tag>
+    dinutac/estuary-agent:<tag>

 ### Kubernetes
     kubectl apply -f k8sdeployment.yml

 ### Eureka registration
-To have all your testrunner instances in a central location we use netflix eureka.
+To have all your estuary-agent instances in a central location, Netflix Eureka is used.
 This means your client will discover all services used for your test and then spread the tests across all.

 Start Eureka server with docker: